Nsustain/nsustain.com/README.md

 - add explanation for the main gist
 - add tags to the `about` section on GitHub
 - turn on CloudFlare's developing mode to disable caching
+- make the deployment process as automated as possible so that the whole process can be written in scripts.
+  Then, migrating the server in case of failure will be faster.
+Down-time will be minimized.

 -->